- About us

 HOW TO APPLY USING A PAPER APPLICATION

-In Israel: You may send your application to our office by registered mail or through your travel agent or through one of our following Service Delivery Partners (SDPs):
+In Israel: You may send your application to our office through your travel agent or directly through one of our following Service Delivery Partners (SDPs):

 (1) SHAAL - ש.ע.ל (Association of Travel Agents)

 Tel Aviv – 12 Bialik Street - 03 5269100

 Jerusalem 02 6236189 - Level 3, no. 3 King George (Bell Buildings).

 Haifa: 04 – 8535632 – Level 5, 104 Ha’atzmaut Street.
 (Orly 052 5887117).